launchscout/autocomplete-input/README.md

 - `autocomplete-search` sent when the value of the input changes and is greater than the `minlength`, debounced by the specified interval.
 - `autocomplete-commit` sent when an item is selected either by pressing Enter or clicking an option
+- `autocomplete-close` sent when the element is open and loses focus, on by user pressing Escape

 ## Attributes